jerhabor/tutorlink/README.md

 - I did not add this choice of option to the modal form to give flexibility between the student and the tutor when switching from face-to-face to online and vice versa.
 A great example is the COVID-19 pandemic where only online sessions were permitted.

 **User Story 5:**
-> As a parent of an 11+ student, I want your site to convince and reassure me in numerous ways why I should sign up.
+> "As a parent of an 11+ student, I want your site to convince and reassure me in numerous ways why I should sign up."

 Features: [2.1.6](#216-testimonials), [2.2.3](#223-mission-statements), [2.2.4](#224-selling-point), [2.2.5](#225-statistics)
 The Home page offers different means of persuading the user to sign up namely: